grackle-project/grackle/doc/source/Integration.rst

   grackle_data.grackle_data_file = "CloudyData_UVB=HM2012.h5"; // data file

-Once the desired parameters have been set, the chemistry and cooling rates must be initialized with the :c:func:`initialize_chemistry_data`.
-This function also requires the initial value of the expansion factor for setting internal units.
-If the simulation is not cosmological, the expansion factor should be set to 1.
-The initializing function will return an integer indicating success (1) or failure (0).
+Once the desired parameters have been set, the chemistry and cooling rates must be initialized by calling :c:func:`initialize_chemistry_data` with a pointer to the :c:data:`code_units` struct created earlier.
+This function will return an integer indicating success (1) or failure (0).

 .. code-block:: c++